01m1/Ant-Colony-Simulator-With-Python/README.md

 # Installation

 Python can be installed from the official python website.

+You can clone the repository and setup a virtual environment and install all the necessary libraries automatically by running `install.sh` (for Linux)

+OR

-You can install NumPy and PyGame through the following command in your terminal.
+You can install NumPy and PyGame yourself through the following command in your terminal.

 `pip install numpy pygame`

-Clone the repository and execute main.py to begin.
+Clone the repository and execute main.py with python3 to begin.

+`python3 main.py`

 # Gallery